daleonpz/Notes/fh-dortmund/01-ESE.md

 - Basically waterfall model
 - During the development of the system there is no idea how the system will be development.
 - Deployment phase:
-    - We have an idea of the overall system before deploy it into subsytems
+    - We have an idea of the overall system before deploy it into subsystems
-    - We distribute the system into subsytems
+    - We distribute the system into subsystems
 - Focus on the complete system

 ## Embedded engineering life cycle model